 All mosquito species are monitored throughout the year, but the District is particularly interested in the abundance of certain species from the standpoint of disease transmission and nuisance.
-Two Culex species, namely Cx. pipiens and Cx. tarsalis, are considered the main vectors of West Nile virus in Sacramento and Yolo Counties.
+Two Culex species, namely Cx. pipiens and Cx. tarsalis are considered the main vectors of West Nile virus in Sacramento and Yolo Counties.
 The abundance of these species is closely monitored and is used in the risk assessment for West Nile virus transmission.
-Culex pipiens, the northern house mosquito, is a medium-sized, brown mosquito, which usually breeds in foul or polluted waters, such as artificial containers, fish ponds, improperly maintained swimming pools, catch basins, septic tanks, dairy drains, waste treatment ponds, etc. It tends to bite in the dusk or early evening hours of the day and feeds mostly on birds, but will also readily bite mammals, including humans.
-This species peaks in June-July, with high populations maintained through October.
-Abundance for this species in 2020 was generally higher than the 5-year average.
+Cx. pipiens, the northern house mosquito, is a medium-sized, brown mosquito, which usually breeds in foul or polluted waters, such as artificial containers, fish ponds, improperly maintained swimming pools, catch basins, septic tanks, dairy drains, waste treatment ponds, etc. It tends to bite in the dusk or early evening hours of the day and feeds mostly on birds, but will also readily bite mammals, including humans.
+This species peaks in June- July, with high populations maintained through October.
+Abundance for this species in 2021 was very closely aligned with the 5-year average.

-Culex tarsalis, the western encephalitis mosquito, is also a medium-sized and brownish mosquito, but has a distinctive median white band on the proboscis and white bands on the legs.
+Cx. tarsalis, the western encephalitis mosquito, is also a medium- sized and brownish mosquito, but has a distinctive median white band on the proboscis and white bands on the legs.
 This species commonly colonizes a wide variety of aquatic sources, such as wetlands, duck clubs, rice fields, and irrigated crops.
 However, in recent years, it has been commonly found in significant numbers breeding in abandoned or not maintained swimming pools in suburban and urban environments.
 It is also a bird feeding mosquito that may feed readily on humans, and it is most active at dusk and early hours of the evening.
-Abundance numbers for Cx. tarsalis in 2020 were very closely aligned with the 5-year average.
+Abundance numbers for Cx. tarsalis in 2021 showed an early peak above the 5-year average in mid-June, but then dropped to mimic the 5-year average for the remainder of the season.

 Culex erythrothorax is a distinctive orange to light brown mosquito which inhabits tule pond areas.
 It does not fly long distances and usually stays near the location of its breeding source.
 Another Culex species, Cx. stigmatosoma is a foul water breeding mosquito and has banded legs like the Cx. tarsalis mosquito.
 These mosquitoes can vector West Nile virus, but are not particularly widespread.
 We also find Cx. thriambus in our District's area, but in much smaller numbers.
-Abundance numbers for Cx. erythrothorax and Cx. stigmatosoma in 2020 were similar to the 5-year average.
+Abundance numbers for Cx. stigmatosoma in 2021 were similar to the 5-year average while Cx. erythrothorax abundance had several peaks during the season above the normal baseline levels due to two areas of habitat having high abundance this year (Hansen Ranch and Twitchell Island in Sacramento County).